Strandby railway station

-Strandby railway station is a railway station serving the small coastal town of Strandby in Vendsyssel, Denmark.
+Strandby station is a railway station serving the small coastal town of Strandby by the Ålbæk Bay in Vendsyssel, Denmark.
+The station is situated in the southwestern part of the town, c.
+1 km from Strandby's busy fishing port.

-The station is located on the Skagensbanen railway line from Skagen to Frederikshavn, between Rimmen halt and Frederikshavn station.
-The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Skagen station and Frederikshavn station.
+Opened in 1924, the station is located on the Skagensbanen railway line from Skagen to Frederikshavn, between Rimmen railway halt and Frederikshavn station.
+The train services are currently operated by the railway company Nordjyske Jernbaner which run frequent local train services between Skagen station and Frederikshavn station.

 History

-The station opened in 1924 when the track gauge of Skagensbanen was converted from narrow gauge to standard gauge.
-As part of the conversion, the right-of-way between Frederikshavn and Rimmen was changed so the railway line passed by Strandby instead of Elling.
+Strandby station was not one of the original stations on the Skagensbanen railway line which opened in 1890.
+The station opened on when the track gauge of Skagensbanen was converted from narrow gauge to standard gauge.
+As part of the conversion, the right-of-way between and was changed so the railway line passed by the growing fishing port of Strandby instead of the smaller village of Elling further inland.

 Architecture

-The station building was built in 1922 after designs by the architect Ulrik Plesner.
-In 2006 the station was renovated with new platforms and a new shelter.
+Strandby station's station building in Neoclassical style was built in 1922 to designs by the Danish architect Ulrik Plesner (1861–1931), known in particular for his influence on the architectural style practiced in Skagen and the surrounding area.
+The station building is constructed of red brick with a red tile roof.

+In 2006, the station infrastructure was renovated with new platforms and a new shelter.